Dear Rosie & Sherry,

 I have fallen into a dating pattern that is making me and everyone around me frustrated and crazy.

 When a guy comes to pick me up for a date, before he even gets to open the door, I can immediately make my decision from taking a peek through the kitchen window.
-I have a "look" that I'm physically attracted, and do not allow myself to get past that "look."
+I have a "look" that I'm physically attracted to, and do not allow myself to get past that "look."

 Yes, I realize that attraction comes in different forms.
 I know what it means to be attracted to guys emotionally and intellectually.
 But when it comes to dating for marriage, should I give up that "look" if this is the guy I will be spending the rest of my life with?